eigerco/polka-storage/rfcs/002-retrieval-subsystem.md

 providers.
 To retrieve the data stored, they should provide CID (root node of the CAR file).

-## Retrieval providers indexer

-This is the service that Aidan is working on.
-The indexer will be responsible for holding the entire index of cids with corresponding retrieval providers.
-In this document we assume that the mapping between CID of the CAR file and retrieval providers is available to the retrieval clients.

 ## Storage provider server

 The current server implementation exposes the endpoint which allows 3rd parties